-HDR is offered through mainly two video specifications: the open source HDR10 specification (now updated to HDR10+) and the proprietary Dolby Vision format.
-HDR10 is considered slightly inferior given its max color depth of 10-bits to Dolby Vision’s capacity of 12-bits (although you likely won’t see 12-bit for consumer applications).
+HDR in consumer video is offered through mainly two video specifications: the open source HDR10 specification (now updated to HDR10+) and the proprietary Dolby Vision format.
+HDR10 is considered slightly inferior given its max color depth of 10-bits to Dolby Vision’s capacity of 12-bits (although you likely won’t see 12-bit in consumer applications).
 Dolby Vision is also dynamic, allowing changes to the color settings throughout the length of the content.
 HDR10, on the other hand, loads the setting at the start of the content and doesn’t change.
-However, HDR10+ is an emerging specification that allows it to change throughout a program, scene-by-scene, making it more equal to Dolby Vision in terms of flexibility.
+However, HDR10+ is an update to HDR10 that allows it to change throughout a program, scene-by-scene, making it more equal to Dolby Vision in terms of flexibility.
+You’ll find HDR10/HDR10+ and Dolby Vision used in movies and TV shows on 4k Blu-ray Discs and in digital files.

 There’s also HLG (Hybrid Log Gamma), the newest of the HDR specifications to be supported by TV manufacturers like Sony and LG and streaming video services such as YouTube.
-But for now, you’ll see more HDR10/HDR10+ and Dolby Vision in HDR movies and TV shows.
+HLG was developed by BBC and Japan’s NHK.
+The spec is typically used for live broadcasts like soccer and football games.

 Supporting 4k HDR TV